Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 # Add an offer to the bill list

-The *Venduo POS* module offers several ways to add an offer to the bill list and to select an offer.
+The *POS* module offers several ways to add an offer to the bill list and to select an offer.
 You can prepare further actions for editing the bill list, to ensure the protection of minors, to create returns, and to add product options.